Public Holidays in Moldova 2026 – Orthodox & National Holidays

 - Fixed-date national holidays such as New Year’s Day, Labour Day, Independence Day, Language Day, and Christmas (both Western and Orthodox)

-- Movable Orthodox Christian holidays tied to the liturgical calendar such as Easter and “Blajini” Day
+- Movable Orthodox Christian holidays tied to the liturgical calendar such as Easter and “Blajini” (Memory Day)

-- Municipal holidays celebrated locally (e.g. Chişinău Day, Cahul Day)
+- Municipal holidays celebrated locally (for example, Chişinău Day or Cahul Day)

-Private sector observance varies – major holidays are widely respected, while some symbolic observances may not entail office closures.
+Private sector observance varies.
+Major holidays are widely respected nationwide, while some symbolic or local observances may not entail office closures.

 List of Public Holidays in Moldova (2025)